trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_0.md

 {{< figure src="/images/6/nomad.jpeg" title="Photo by Hannah Wei on Unsplash" >}}

-I recently started on a series on remote work and living a nomadic lifestyle.
+I'm about to kick off a remote work/nomadic lifestyle series (yay!).
 The first two parts are almost ready:

 1. “Overview” (what are your possibilities if you want to work remotely, detailing the upsides/downsides of each)
 2. “Hacking the Job Interview by Never Taking One” (I never had a single job interview in my life!
 Find out how I pulled it off).

 Sign up to the mailing list at the bottom of the article if you'd like to be notified once I release them!

+# Welcome to the Dark Side

-But first, let's start with a prologue: what challenges remote workers are facing?
+First, let's start with a prologue: what challenges remote workers/digital are facing?
 This is the single most asked question I’m getting on twitter, so I decided to finally answer it.

 My aim is not to discourage you, but rather to paint a realistic picture of challenges you might face if you decide to go remote.
-Not all might apply to your situation, but it’s good to know about them anyway.
+Not all of them might apply to your situation, but it’s good to know about them anyway.

 Here are a few things I wish someone told me before I got started with remote work: